gt1222/PWA-Text-Editor/README.md

 # PWA-Text-Editor

 ## Description
 I thought it was a simple assignment but the only part I was able to do was the manijest file.
 The service worker and idb took a long time for me to figure out.
 Wait, it turns out, I missed a whole folder to work on.
+Even when I updated the files, I still haven't been able to get the service worker or the idb to work.

 ## Installation